ImRobb/ImRobb/README.md

     <p>
     - 👋 Hi, I’m Roberto an Italian guy. <br>
     - 👀 I'm a student.<br>
-    - 🔭 I’m currently learning ...<br>
+    - 🔭 I’m currently learning...<br>
     - 📫 You can reach me to : robertocommerciale18@gmail.com<br><br>
     Hey, what’s going on?
-I hope that everything is fine, btw I am a student and I am not a professional, I am only here     to learn and also share my "school projects" with you, I hope that these projects can help some of the new guys who are entering this world.
+I hope that everything is fine, btw I am a student and I am not a professional, I am only here     to learn and also share my "school projects" with you, I hope these projects can help some of the new guys who are entering this world.
     <br>For anything you can contact me in the email above.
   </p>
   <h2>